coaxial/docker-freeswitch/1.4/README.md

 # FreeSWITCH Docker container

-## What is this docker container about?
+## What is this docker image about?
 This is a barebones [FreeSWITCH](https://freeswitch.org/) image based off Debian Wheezy.
 It only installs `freeswitch`, the `console` and the `commands` modules.